Olimaol/CompNeuroPy/docs/main/optimize_neuron.md

 ## The get_loss_function
 The _get_loss_function_ must have two arguments.
 When this function is called during optimization, the first argument is always the _results_ object returned by the _experiment_, i.e. the results of the neuron you want to optimize.
 The second argument depends on whether you have specified _results_soll_, i.e. data to be reproduced by the _neuron_model_, or whether you have specified a _target_neuron_model_ whose results are to be reproduced by the _neuron_model_.
 Thus, the second argument is either _results_soll_ provided to the [`OptNeuron`](#CompNeuroPy.opt_neuron.OptNeuron) class during initialization or another _results_ object (returned by the [`CompNeuroExp`](define_experiment.md#CompNeuroPy.experiment.CompNeuroExp) _run_ function), generated with the _target_neuron_model_.

+!!! warning
+    You always have to work with the neuron rank 0 within the _get_loss_function_!

 ### Example:
 In this example we assume, that _results_soll_ was provided during initialization of the [`OptNeuron`](#CompNeuroPy.opt_neuron.OptNeuron) class (no _target_neuron_model_ used).